Music Education Major: Undergraduate

 The music education department at Westminster has a partnership with the graduate music education program at the Universidade Federal do Rio Grande do Sul (UFRGS) in Porto Alegre, Brazil.
 Faculty members from the music education department at Westminster regularly teach at UFRGS and professors from Porto Alegre present seminars as visiting scholars at Westminster.
 Opportunities are under exploration for students to study in Brazil as part of their graduate degree.
 In addition, the Department offers instruction in O Passo (The Step), a Brazilian music education method developed by Lucas Ciavatta of Rio de Janeiro who is an adjunct assistant professor in music education at Westminster.
 Courses in O Passo are offered in alternate summers and special workshops are planned at various times during the academic year as appropriate.
 O Passo is taught at Westminster Academy to sixth grade students at Witherspoon Middle School.

-Janet Cape • Chair, Associate Professor, Music Education, 2010.
+Janet Cape (chair) • Associate Professor, Music Education, and Chair of Music Education, 2010.
 B.M., University of Victoria; M.M., Arizona State University; D.M.A., Arizona State University.

 Frank Abrahams • Professor, Music Education, 1992.
 B.M.E., Temple University; M.M., New England Conservatory; Ed.D., Temple University.